Crocheted Hearth Basket

 Crochet Hook

-The yarn calls for a size N hook; that is what I used.
+The yarn called for a size N crochet hook .
+That is what I used.

 NOTE: gauge is not important in this piece.
 Use the hook that works best for your choose.
 If you use a lighter weight yarn, or smaller hook, your finished size will be smaller.